TheJedis2020/arch_katas_2020/ADRs/Notifications sender to handle several notifications channels.md

 ### Business Assumptions

-Several media channels to communicate with customers should be supported.
+Several communication channels to communicate with customers should be supported.

 ## Decision drivers

-* Several communication channels should be supported by the notifications service, but the core message processing, composition and sending is rather small and simple and is not supposed to change much.
+* Several communication channels should be supported by the notifications service.
+* The core message processing, composition and sending is rather small and simple and is not supposed to change much.
 * The specifics of sending messages via various channels is of no interest to the core.
 * New media channels addition should be supported as simply as possible.
 * TBD Michael